|

 full of ancient passion made accessible to the modern

-non-specialist reader. |
+non-specialist reader |

 |